ruthlessrider/VariisDeconstruction/README.md

 The Variis app requires a login (username and password).
 At present, there are two known ways of acquiring a Variis login;
 - Being an existing Equinox member, using your Equinox credentials to log into the Variis app
 - By creating a Variis account during the purchase of the SoulCycle-at-home bike.
   - This can be performed by visting the purchase page for the SoulCycle-at-home bike (https://www.variis.com/bike/at-home) and entering a zip code where the bike is available (for example, 10014, the zip code of SoulCycle's corporate office).
 Upon moving to the next step, choose *Reserve Your Bike* and enter credentials to create a Variis account.
-Upon account creation, you can exist the browser.
+Upon account creation, you can exit the browser.
 No personal information/billing information needs to be entered.

 # API Endpoints